-Can You Freeze Chicken Salad?
-Learn my best tips on when you can and when you shouldn’t freeze chicken salad.
+Can you freeze chicken salad?
+Learn my best tips on when and when not to.

 Can You Freeze Chicken Salad?

-Yes, you can freeze chicken salad.
+Yes, you can freeze chicken salad for up to three months.
 However, the quality may be unpleasant once thawed.
-Some chicken salads can be frozen more successfully than others.
-Your success with freezing chicken salad depends on the ingredients used to make the chicken salad and how well they retain their quality once frozen and thawed.
+Your success with freezing chicken salad depends on the ingredients used to make it and how well they retain their quality once frozen and thawed.

-Can You Freeze Chicken Salad Made With Mayo or Miracle Whip?
+Can You Freeze Chicken Salad Made With Mayonnaise?

 Technically, you can freeze chicken salad with mayonnaise.
-However, mayo doesn’t freeze well and tends to separate once it has thawed greatly reducing the quality of your chicken salad.
+However, mayo doesn’t freeze well and tends to separate once it has thawed, greatly reducing the quality of your leftovers.

-If your chicken salad contains mayonnaise, it’s best to skip the freezing.
-On the other hand, Miracle Whip doesn’t separate like mayonnaise so you will likely experience better quality once thawed.
+Unlike mayo, a whipped salad dressing like Miracle Whip doesn’t separate the same way mayo does, so you will likely experience better quality once thawed.

-Even with the knowledge that mayo doesn’t freeze well, you can still experiment and freeze your mayonnaise-based chicken salad by following the tips below for your best chance of success.
+Even though mayonnaise doesn’t freeze well, you can still experiment with and freeze your mayonnaise-based chicken salad by following the tips below for your best chance of success.

 - Can You Freeze Egg Salad?